 Road bicycles are designed to be ridden fast on smooth pavement.
 They have smooth, skinny tires and "drop" handlebars, and can be used for on-road racing.
 They are usually lighter than other types of bicycles.
 They can be ridden on paved trails, but most people find them uncomfortable and unstable on unpaved trails.
 Most road bikes are not capable of carrying heavy loads, so are not very suitable for commuting or touring.

-Cyclocross bicycles are a special type of road bike designed to be ridden on mixed surfaces (combination of pavement, unpaved trails, gravel, grass).
+Cyclocross bicycles are a special type of road bike designed to be raced on a mixed surface course (combination of pavement, unpaved trails, gravel, grass).
 They have a drop handlebar like regular road bikes, but the tires are a littler wider for more off-road traction, and they have a different style of brake that helps to prevent mud buildup in the frame.
-Cyclocross bikes make good commuter bikes, because of the versatility, durability, and in most cases, the ability to carry light loads.
 Cyclocross bicycles are sometimes called 'cross bikes or cx bikes for short.